PiotrStachowicz/comp-arch-and-os/README.md

 ## Project Structure for Computer Architectures

-#### All the programs are as fast as possible (time complexity wise) and also have least amount of instructions
+#### All the programs are as fast as possible (time complexity wise) and also have least amount of instructions.
+#### These files were core anwser to the problems stated in each project and were purely done by me.

 | File Name   | Description                                       |
 |-------------|---------------------------------------------------|